magento/devdocs/guides/v2.0/config-guide/multi-site/ms_nginx.md

 	Additional tasks might be required to deploy multiple websites in a hosted environment; check with your hosting provider for more information.

 	Additional tasks are required to set up Magento Enterprise Cloud Edition.
 After you complete the tasks discussed in this topic, see [Set up multiple Cloud websites or stores]({{ page.baseurl }}cloud/project/project-multi-sites.html).
-*	You use one virtual host per store; the virtual host configuration files are located in `/etc/nginx/sites-available`
+*	You use one virtual host per website; the virtual host configuration files are located in `/etc/nginx/sites-available`
 *	You use `nginx.conf.sample` provided by Magento with only the modifications discussed in this tutorial
 *	The Magento software is installed in `/var/www/html/magento2`
 *	You have two websites other than the default: